Stock market today: Wall Street hits records as a slowing economy boosts hopes for lower rates

 Even though discouraging reports have shown lower-income U.S. households are struggling to keep up with still-high inflation, "the glass-half-full mindset of investors continues to drive markets higher," Hackett said.

 In stock markets abroad, indexes rose across much of Europe and Asia.
-France's CAC 40 climbed 1.4% to recover some more of its losses on worries that a swing away from centrist government policies could lead to much higher French debt.
+France's CAC 40 climbed 1.2% to recover more of its losses caused by worries that a swing away from centrist government policies could lead to higher debt for the French government.

 The FTSE 100 rose 0.6% in London ahead of an upcoming election in the United Kingdom, while Tokyo's Nikkei 225 jumped 1.3%.